magland/mcwrap/README.md

 # mcwrap

-Call a C/C++/Fortran function from MATLAB without fiddling with MEX.
+Call a C/C++ function from MATLAB without fiddling with MEX.

 This is a matlab program that automatically generates and compiles MEX code using a minimal syntax provided by the user.

+(Note that direct fortran wrapping is no longer supported.
+Instead, wrap the fortran using C.)

 ## Getting started

-Make sure you have set up a MATLAB-compatible C++ compiler (or Fortran compiler if needed).
+Make sure you have set up a MATLAB-compatible C++ compiler.

 Just cd into the example directories and run the test programs